cmars/layer-lets-encrypt/README.md

 # Developing a Charm with this layer

-## Single certificate
+## Single FQDN

-Follow these steps if you only need a single certificate set via the charm config options.
+Follow these steps if you need a single certificate for a single domain name.
+This is the legacy way of using the lets-encrypt layer where an admin specifies the fqdn using a config option.

 Include `layer:lets-encrypt` in your web application charm and set the `fqdn` config option to automatically obtain a TLS certificate from Let's Encrypt.